Earn It! Keep It! Grow It!

 The program quickly grew from a group of students in one community to a nationwide initiative that has now served millions.

 In Northern Arizona, the program has experienced tremendous growth.
-As an example, total dollar value of refunds in 2009 were less than $2 million.
-They topped $3.5 million in 2016.
+As an example, the total dollar value of refunds in 2009 was less than $2 million.
+They topped $4.5 million in 2018.

 The service is available to households who fall under a specific income (the maximum income changes each year), seniors, those with disabilities and people with limited English speaking skills.